10 April 2023

 What: Thought leadership blog post

-Gradient AI (formerly known as Preemo), freelance
+Written for: Gradient AI (formerly known as Preemo), freelance

 Links: Original Preemo Medium post, current Gradient AI blog post